Skip to main content

 Copyright

-Permission to publish material from the Moses Thatcher Sr. papers must be obtained from the Special Collections Manuscript Curator and/or the Special Collections Department Head.
+Permission to publish material from the Moses Thatcher Sr. papers must be obtained from the Special Collections and Archvies manuscript curator and/or the Special Collections and Archives department head.

 Biographical Note

 Moses Thatcher was born February 2, 1842 in Sangamon County, Illinois the tenth child of Hezekiah Thatcher and Alley Kitchen Thatcher.
-As members of the Church of Jesus Christ of Latter-day Saints (often referred to as Mormons), in 1847 Thatcher's family traveled westward across the plains until arrival in Salt Lake City, Utah Territory.
-In 1849 the Thatcher family moved to California in connection with the Gold Rush.
+As members of the Church of Jesus Christ of Latter-day Saints (historically referred to as Mormons), in 1847, Thatcher's family traveled westward across the plains until arrival in Salt Lake City, Utah Territory.
+In 1849, the Thatcher family moved to California in connection with the Gold Rush.
 Six years later Thatcher and some of his family returned to Utah.
-By 1860 Thatcher had taken up residence in the newly settled community of Logan, Utah Territory and began a career as a businessman.
-During the 1860/1861 year Thatcher attended the University of Deseret (now University of Utah).
+By 1860, Thatcher had taken up residence in the newly settled community of Logan, Utah Territory, and began a career as a businessman.
+During the 1860/1861-year, Thatcher attended the University of Deseret (now University of Utah).

-From 1866 to 1868 Thatcher served as a missionary in England for the Church of Jesus Christ of Latter-day Saints.
+From 1866 to 1868, Thatcher served as a missionary in England for the Church of Jesus Christ of Latter-day Saints.
 Upon completion of his missionary labors, Thatcher returned to Logan and renewed his business ventures.
-Some of his business endeavors and positions included; serving as the Director and Secretary of Utah Northern Railroad Company (1870-77), Superintendent of the Logan ZCMI (1870-79), co-founder of Cache County's first bank; the Thatcher Brothers Banking Company in 1883, and Trustee of the Brigham Young College in Logan (1877-97).
+Some of his business endeavors and positions included, serving as the director and secretary of Utah Northern Railroad Company (1870-1877), superintendent of the Logan ZCMI (1870-1879), co-founder of Cache County's first bank; the Thatcher Brothers Banking Company in 1883, and Trustee of the Brigham Young College in Logan (1877-97).

 Extent